Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - Checkout latest `master`
 - Add a new tag with the new version e.g. `git tag v1.0.0 && git push origin v1.0.0`
 - Build a new release locally with `make build`.
 The build will be `./build/wpcomsh.{vesion}.zip`
-- Create a new release and add the build as an asset.
-Note the build asset in this [example](https://github.com/Automattic/wpcomsh/releases/tag/v2.3.50)
+- [Draft a new release](https://github.com/Automattic/wpcomsh/releases) and add the build as an asset.
+Note the build asset in this [example](https://github.com/Automattic/wpcomsh/releases/tag/v2.3.50).
+- Publish release
 - Post a request on atomicp2.wordpress.com to have the lastest version deployed p9o2xV-Bg-p2.
 Make sure to mark the post as "to-do"

 ## Troubleshooting